isaacs/blog.izs.me/src/posts/2026/steak-recipe.md

   between plating and eating, not optional)
 - A good pan (ie, not cast iron)

-The ideal pan is high conductivity (vertically and laterally) and high heat retention.
+The ideal pan is high conductivity (vertically and laterally).
 Contrary to popular belief, cast iron is *not* best for searing, in fact, it's one of the worst, because its lateral heat conductivity is absolute shit.
 Delusional cast iron stans will insist that it "holds a lot of heat" and that's why it takes a long time to preheat; in fact, it's just very hard to get plain old iron atoms excited (compared with basically _any_ other metal frying pans are made of, including extremely cheap flimsy stainless steel) and iron is so conductive that it loses heat almost immediately.
 So you get like 15 seconds of intense searing, and then it's lukewarm.

 The best pan is either a thin carbon steel pan, or an aluminum core stainless steel or anodized pan.
 (Or if you want to spend